 This assignment help is designed to assist you with your

-For full assessment details, please see your
+For full assessment details, please see your course outline.

 The Student Engagement Unit's Academic Skills website has a number of resources to help make sense of the assignment and instruction words.